NeoGlanding/neoglanding/README.md

 <h1 align="center">Hi 👋, I'm Ihsan</h1>
-<h3 align="center">Self-Taught, with expertise in Front End and Back End Development, strong analytical and have good problem solving, i have proficiency at HTML, CSS, Javascript, ReactJS, Node.js, ExpressJS, MySQL, and MongoDB, have a big dream to spread knowledges to all edges of Indonesia and World</h3>
+<h3 align="center">Self-Taught Developer, with expertise in Front End and Back End Development, strong analytical and have good problem solving, i have proficiency at HTML, CSS, Javascript, ReactJS, Node.js, ExpressJS, MySQL, and MongoDB, have a big dream to spread knowledges to all edges of Indonesia and World</h3>

 - 🔭 I’m currently working on [Embreo Pte Ltd](https://embreo.global)